awsdocs/amazon-ecs-developer-guide/doc_source/tutorial-efs-volumes.md

 1. For **EBS storage \(GiB\)**, leave the default setting\.

 1. For **Key pair**, choose an Amazon EC2 key pair to use with your container instances for SSH access\.
-This is required as you will connect to the instance later\.
+If you need to troubleshoot this instance later, this key is required to connect to the instance\.

 1. In the **Networking** section, configure the VPC to launch your container instances into\.
 By default, the cluster creation wizard creates a new VPC with two subnets in different Availability Zones, and a security group open to the internet on port 80\.
 This is a basic setup that works well for an HTTP service\.
 However, you can modify these settings by following the steps below\.
 **Important**